How the giant trees got to New York’s new island park

 Off the west side of Manhattan, sitting in the Hudson River, is a new New York City public park called Little Island.
 The $260 million pet project of businessman Barry Diller features 2.4 acres of tree-lined pathways, an amphitheater, and a food court.
 The idea for Little Island began nearly a decade ago, though it just opened to the public at the end of May.
 You’d be forgiven for thinking it’s been around longer.
 The park juts out of the river on concrete tulip-esque columns, and jutting out of the park itself is an array of trees—and not skinny saplings secured with stakes into the ground.
 These trees look as if they’ve already lived here for some time, and that was by design.

 Dotted along the hills and valleys of Little Island are 114 trees that vary in shape and height, from narrow and tall to squat and stretched out.
-The result, notes landscape architect Signe Nielsen, is that “the park doesn’t look like it was just planted yesterday.”
+The result, notes landscape architect Signe Nielsen of MNLA, is that “the park doesn’t look like it was just planted yesterday.”
 Rather than the 2- to 4-year-old saplings often used to line New York City sidewalks, the trees throughout Little Island are roughly 30 to 50 years old.

 Early on in the planning of the park, construction for which first began in 2015, Nielsen knew she had to carefully consider the trees that would be crucial to its design.
 She had already designed a number of parks on waterfronts, so she knew to pick trees with small leaves (they are less likely to get shredded by the wind that comes off the water).
 She also did an inventory of all the trees in Hudson River Park, the 4-mile-long stretch of park on Manhattan’s west side, of which Little Island is one feature, to see which species were thriving.